Connor Wong Player Props: Red Sox vs. Giants

-The Boston Red Sox, including Connor Wong (.395 on-base percentage in past 10 games, 84 points above season-long percentage), take on starter Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Connor Wong (.405 on-base percentage in past 10 games, 93 points above season-long percentage) and the Boston Red Sox face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 7:15 PM ET.

-He had two hits (going 2-for-3) in his last appearance against the Braves.

 Connor Wong Game Info & Props vs. the Giants